-- Involves a group of educators committed to improving their practice and improving curriculum, instruction, assessment, and the learning environment for students Requires bringing real student work to the group - Vectories bringing real student work to the group to be examined Uses a formal process for examining that work - Requires follow-up after student work is examined so that the resulting knowledge is not lost - 7.
-Present: - In 1993 a group of 23 heart surgeons agreed to observe each other regularly in the operating room and to share their know-how, insights, and approaches.
+- A group of educators committed to improving their practice and improving curriculum, instruction, assessment, and the learning environment for students - Requires bringing real student work to the group to be examined Uses a formal process for examining that work - Oses a formal process for examining that work Requires follow-up after student work is examined so that the resulting knowledge is not lost

+- 7. Present: - In 1993 a group of 23 heart surgeons agreed to observe each other regularly in the operating room and to share their know-how, insights, and approaches.
 In the two years after their nine-monthlong project, the death rate among their patients fell by an astonishing 25 percent.
 The study shows that merely by emphasizing teamwork and communication instead of functioning like solitary craftsmen, all the doctors brought about major changes in their individual and institutional practices. - Teachers, like heart surgeons, have traditionally worked in isolation.
 A powerful lesson can be learned from this study.
 Many educators now emphatically believe that if our goal is to lower the "death rate" of young minds and see them thrive, we can do it better together than by working alone. (www.essentialschools.org)